Work From Home Cleaning Routines to Keep You Sane

 3. Take note of care labels on pillows, rugs, or throws.

 4. Don’t forget entryways.
-Clean and tidy as needed.
+Clean and tidy up as needed.

 5. Upkeep: take a day to note the condition of appliances, utility systems, and overall condition of the home.
 Keep track of anomalies.